 Wasserman @ SPS

 Regardless of how and where in the world you are studying, the NYUSPS Wasserman Center offers digital and specialized support for SPS students and alumni to maintain career wellness in the wake of COVID-19.

-Fall 2020 Course Modalities
+Spring 2021 Course Modalities

 Courses at SPS are designed by faculty to engage students as partners in the educational process.
 A range of instructional strategies, exploratory activities, and assessments are used to support your learning.
-The table below highlights key features of three course modalities you will encounter at NYU SPS this fall.
+The table below highlights key features of three course modalities you will encounter at NYU SPS this spring.
 To learn more about your specific courses, please contact your academic adviser or the course instructor.